Boeing 777 8 and Boeing 777 9

 The Boeing 777X will have folding wingtips when not in flight so that airport gates will not have to be modified.

-These improvements will be evident to the travelling public in the form of a modernised cabin with features such as larger windows, wider cabin and improved lighting.
+Improvements that will be evident to the travelling public will come in the form of a modernised cabin with features such as larger windows, wider cabin and improved lighting.

 Boeing 777X Operating Economy

 Airlines will be very keen to note the vast improvement in operating costs of this Boeing 777 jet.
 The fuel saving over its nearest competitors is expected to be around 12 percent.
 In addition, a 10 percent improvement in operating costs is expected through standardisation of parts etc..